 - Some cash to wait for opportunities that rear their heads, or to wait out the market until some sanity prevails (if that ever happens!).

-The bottom line is that change is coming, faster than ever considered possible.
+The bottom line is that change is coming, faster than ever considered possible, those who plan to buy stocks online in the next few months should learn to make the right moves.
 People typically have mindsets for stability and a fixed view of the world.
 It’s these mindsets that are going to be put to the test in the coming years, and their ability to adapt will see them either thriving in an innovative and fast paced world, or stretchered off the field, miserable as protesters who never thought Brexit or Trump could happen, but didn’t turn up on voting day to make a difference.
+If you’re looking for a safer investment, then consider opening a gold IRA.
+You can find reviews of the best gold IRA companies at the phat startup.